ZhikangLiuu/Ind_577_Final_project/Supervised Learning/Logistic Regression/README.md

 ## Introduction

-Welcome to the Gradient Descent - Logistic Regression project!
+Welcome to the Logistic Regression project!
 In this Jupyter notebook, we delve into the Gradient Descent optimization algorithm and its application in logistic regression.
 Logistic regression is a powerful method for binary classification problems, where the goal is to predict the probability of a binary outcome.

 ## Algorithm Overview